 You made it through the winter holiday season.
 Congratulations!
 We hope Santa filled your stocking with thoughtful gifts, gadgets, gizmos and plenty of holiday cheer.
 Now it’s time to mentally prepare for a brand new year.
-That’s right: 2019 is practically here!
+That’s right: 2023 is here!
 So what are your New Year’s resolutions for chronic pain?

 What steps will you take to get a better handle on your chronic pain management?
 In addition to physical pain, you may face stigma, sadness, frustration and fear because of your chronic condition.
-As you walk into 2019, we recommend taking inventory of your pain levels but also your mental well-being.
+As you walk into 2023, we recommend taking inventory of your pain levels but also your mental well-being.
 Dedicate yourself to improving your quality of life by developing a mindset that allows for healthy coping and healing strategies.
 Let’s explore a few ways to prioritize your mental wellness on your list of New Year’s resolutions for chronic pain.

-1) Disconnect from social media
+New Year’s Resolution #1 – Disconnect from social media

 Hopefully you’ve been able to keep your holidays stressors at bay by successfully managing your chronic pain through the holidays.
 But chances are that you feel a bit run down both physically and emotionally.
 It’s not uncommon for chronic pain patients to feel sadness, isolation, grief or loss.
 Oh, those dreaded holiday blues!

 “Holidays are a great example of expectations exceeding reality for most people,” Ken Duckworth, a medical director who focuses on people with mental illness, explains.
 “I encourage people to reduce their media dose if they’re sensitive to this idea of mismatch between reality and fantasy.”

 It makes sense that the “idealized images sold to people about what the holidays look like, and how they should feel” don’t always line up with our experiences or history with friends and family.
 This is especially true is you live with long-term chronic pain.